 Hey there!
 Are you curious about what a physician who specializes in otorhinolaryngology does?

 Well, you’ve come to the right place!
 Commonly known as an ENT doctor, this specialist diagnoses and treats disorders related to the ears, nose, throat, head, and neck.
+What tests does an ENT perform?

 From hearing loss to sinus infections and voice disorders, they play a crucial role in ensuring our sensory organs and vocal cords function properly.
 Let’s dive in and explore this fascinating field!